Animating Language Practice: Engagement with Stylized Conversational Agents in Japanese Learning: Introduction

 \section{Introduction}

-As conversational agents become integrated into everyday tools, the stylization of an agent's voice, character, and aesthetics have become essential to the user experience.
-In human–agent interaction (HAI), conversational agents are not just tools, but social actors.
+As conversational agents become integrated into everyday tools, the stylization of an agent's voice, character, and aesthetics has become essential to the user experience.
+In human–computer interaction (HCI), conversational agents are not just tools, but social actors.
 They express personality, mediate emotion, and structure interaction in ways that influence user trust, engagement, and learning.
-This paper examines how stylistic and affective features of Japanese learning agents, particularly conversational characters, impact user interaction with the agents and user's Japanese learning outcomes.
+Stylization is therefore a central design dimension with implications not only for education, but also for how people engage with technology in culturally specific and affectively rich ways across diverse domains.

+At the same time, learning Japanese presents challenges reflected in both recent and foundational scientific literature.
+For example, it is ranked among the most difficult languages for native English speakers to learn, requiring approximately 2,200 classroom hours to reach proficiency \cite{usdos_fsi_foreign_language_training}.
+Beyond its multiple writing systems, Japanese diverges significantly from English in grammar \cite{boboc2023} and phonology \cite{ohata2004}.
+Traditional tools such as textbooks are often rigid, impersonal, and lack spoken interaction, contributing to learner disengagement and high dropout rates.
+Conversational practice remains one of the most effective techniques for language acquisition, yet it is often limited by social anxiety and access to native speakers \cite{li2022}.
+These constraints position language learning as a high-barrier context in which the role of agent stylization may be particularly impactful.

-We focus on a multimodal interface where users engage with fictional agents designed to emulate recognizable character archetypes from anime, which is a form of Japanese animation that has recently become ingrained in pop culture around the world.
-By leveraging large language models (LLMs) and an expressive multilingual text-to-speech (TTS) system using Style-BERT-VITS2 \cite{rackauckas2025benchmarkingexpressivejapanesecharacter}, we produce emotionally rich, character-specific Japanese text and speech responses in conversational character agents.
-Unlike neutral chatbots, these agents employ language with non-standard pronouns, stylistic particles, and expressive phrasing to simulate social presence and emotional realism \cite{kinsui2015}.
-Through these features, the agents act as affective, narrative participants who provide an amusing and engaging conversational environment rather than a traditional, robotic chatbot tutor.
+We focus on providing a multimodal interface where Japanese learners engage with fictional agents designed to emulate recognizable character archetypes from {\it anime}, a form of Japanese animation that has become ingrained in global pop culture.
+To provide fun, engaging, and personalized learning to students who may otherwise quit due to the high barriers to entry of Japanese, we conducted an in-the-wild study using the \textit{Jouzu} mobile app, which leverages large language models (LLMs) and an expressive multilingual text-to-speech (TTS) system using Style-BERT-VITS2 \cite{rackauckas2025benchmarkingexpressivejapanesecharacter}.
+Unlike prior computer-assisted language learning (CALL) systems that rely on neutral chatbots or scripted tutors, produces emotionally rich, character-specific Japanese text and speech responses in conversational agents.
+These agents employ language with non-standard pronouns, stylistic particles, and expressive phrasing to simulate social presence and emotional realism \cite{kinsui2015}.
+They are paired with anime-inspired visuals and animations to create an environment that combines cultural familiarity with affective depth.
+Through these features, the agents act as narrative participants who provide a stress-free and engaging conversational environment rather than a traditional, robotic chatbot tutor.